Wind power in Germany: Government support

-Since 2011, Germany's federal government has been working on a new plan for increasing renewable energy commercialization, with a particular focus on offshore wind farms.
+Since 2011, Germany's federal governments have been working on a new plan for increasing renewable energy commercialization, with a particular focus on offshore wind farms.

-In 2016, Germany decided to replace feed-in tariffs with auctions from 2017, citing the mature nature of the windpower market being best served in this way.
+In 2016, the Third Merkel cabinet decided to replace feed-in tariffs with auctions from 2017, citing the mature nature of the windpower market being best served in this way.
 These auctions have resulted in some future offshore wind farms to be operated at market prices and receive no subsidy.

+As part of measures to increase wind power installations and usage, the Scholz cabinet adopted a law requiring Germany to set aside 2% of its total land area by 2032 for wind energy use.

 Energy transition

 The 2010 "Energiewende" policy has been embraced by the German federal government and has resulted in a huge expansion of renewables, particularly wind power.
 Germany's share of renewables has increased from around 5% in 1999 to 17% in 2010, reaching close to the OECD average of 18% usage of renewables.

-Producers have been guaranteed a fixed feed-in tariff for 20 years, guaranteeing a fixed income.
+Producers were guaranteed a fixed feed-in tariff for 20 years, guaranteeing a fixed income.
 Energy co-operatives have been created, and efforts were made to decentralize control and profits.
-The large energy companies have a disproportionately small share of the renewables market.
-Nuclear power plants were closed, and the existing 9 plants will close earlier than necessary, in 2022.
+The large energy companies had a disproportionately small share of the renewables market.
+Nuclear power plants were closed starting in 2011 after Fukushima, and 9 reactors closed 2015 — April 2023.

-The reduction of reliance on nuclear plants has so far had the consequence of increased reliance on fossil fuels and on electricity imports from France.
-However, in good wind Germany exports to France; in January 2015 the average price was €29/MWh in Germany, and €39/MWh in France.
+The reduction of reliance on nuclear plants temporarily had the consequence of increased reliance on fossil fuels.
+2023 was the first year in which Germany imported more electricity than it exported.

 One factor that has inhibited efficient employment of new renewable energy has been the lack of an accompanying investment in power infrastructure (SüdLink) to bring the power to market.

-The transmission constraint sometimes causes Germany to pay Danish wind power to stop producing; in October/November 2015 this amounted to 96 GWh costing 1.8 million euros.
+The transmission constraint sometimes caused Germany to pay Danish wind power to stop producing; in October/November 2015 this amounted to 96 GWh costing 1.8 million euros.